-- 3.12 The proposed egg production unit will require bulk food delivered to the farm by six or eight-wheeler HGVs, which is the usual sized vehicle for agricultural use in this rural area.
-The feed will be delivered 2 times a month and stored in the hoppers on site.
-Eggs will be collected approximately every 3 days and vehicles delivering new birds will arrive once every 13 months. - 3.13 Having said this, given the existing unit on site, the proposed building will utilise the same vehicles to deliver feed and collect eggs and therefore no additional movements will be created by this proposed unit.
-The only additional movements would be the number of lorries required to deliver and collect the hens which occur once every 13 months. - 3.14 As with the first application, the main labour force to be used in conjunction with the proposed development will be the Jones family so therefore there will be no extra vehicles using the existing farm junction in relation to labour.
+- 3.12 The proposed egg production unit will require bulk food delivered to the farm by six or eight wheeler HGVs, which is the usual sized vehicle for agricultural use in this rural area.
+The feed will be delivered 2/3 times a month and stored in the hoppers on site.
+Eggs will be collected approximately every 3 days and vehicles delivering new birds will arrive once every 13 months. - 3.13 The main labour force to be used in conjunction with the proposed development will be the existing farm workers who already live and work at Brithdir Farm and therefore have no need to leave the holding to access the proposed development.